Sheds

 Different types of shed roofing: Lean-To (Skillion), Gable Roof, Gambrel (Barn Style) and Hip Roof

-A foundation is essential to provide your shed with a stable base that ensures long-term structural integrity.
-For a deeper dive into the physics of base stability, check out our guide on shed foundation options.
+A foundation is essential to provide your shed with a stable base.
 Common choices include:

 Shed foundation options comparison: deck blocks, timber skids, gravel pad, and concrete slab